Key brain molecule may play role in many brain disorders

-Category: Environment Hits: 3Scientists have identified a molecule called microRNA-29 as a powerful controller of brain maturation in mammals.
+Category: Environment Hits: 5Scientists have identified a molecule called microRNA-29 as a powerful controller of brain maturation in mammals.
 Deleting microRNA-29 in mice caused problems very similar to those seen in autism, epilepsy, and other neurodevelopmental conditions.
 The results, published in Cell Reports, illuminate an important process in the normal maturation of the brain and point to the possibility that disrupting this process could contribute to multiple human brain diseases.

 Read more https://www.sciencedaily.com/releases/2021/04/210406164203.htm